Mobility Exercises You Should Do Before Every Workout

 Shoulder Mobility with Resistance Bands

 The shoulders are one of the most vulnerable parts of the muscular system.
-That is why you need to approach shoulder exercises carefully, using resistance bands.
+That is why you need to approach shoulder exercises carefully, using physical therapy resistance bands.
 There are several exercises but the most suitable one requires you to stand straight and place the bands in front of you, holding them with both hands at the height of your chest.
 Now you have to stretch the arms and shoulder blades apart until your hands are fully wide.
 Then return to the initial position, all the while keeping the spine in the neutral position.

 Another exercise that works the arms using resistance bands are front raises.
 This time you should step onto the bands to secure them tightly to the floor with your feet touching each other.
 Then raise your arms in a straight line until your hands are in line with your shoulder.
 Like the previous exercise, the spine should be neutral during the resistance band exercises.
 In general, you can do these exercises for one minute and slowly as possible.